-Rosewood Arts Centre Facility Condition Assessment
+Rosewood Arts Centre Project

-The Dayton Metro Library and the City of Kettering studied the feasibility of a cooperative agreement to build, share and manage a new Library / Cultural Arts Centre, located at the corner of Wilmington Pike and Stroop Road in Kettering, Ohio.
-Currently, both organizations maintain facilities in the City of Kettering and recent GIS maps show that both organizations serve similar user groups.
-By developing a shared facility for the Wilmington-Stroop branch location and the Rosewood Arts Centre both organizations anticipate a significant potential savings to taxpayers.
+From 2012-14, The Dayton Metro Library and the City of Kettering studied the feasibility of a cooperative agreement to build, share and manage a new Library / Cultural Arts Centre, located at the corner of Wilmington Pike and Stroop Road in Kettering, Ohio.
+The City of Kettering and the Dayton Metro Library received a $100,000 for a Local Government Innovation Fund grant from the State of Ohio to conduct a feasibility study.